• Home

 Substitutions and Variations

-How to Make these Vegan
+How to Make these into Vegan Scones

 • Use a gluten free flour that’s free from dairy.

-• Only use non dairy milk.
+• Only use non-dairy milk.

 • Make sure to use vegan baking sticks instead of butter.